Updated 15 June 2026

 What it is: Your employer pays you during the notice period but asks you not to come to work.
 You remain employed (and bound by employment agreements) but do not perform duties.
 It is most common in finance, consulting, and senior technology roles.

-Prevalence: About 12% of Fortune 500 companies have formal garden leave policies.
+Prevalence: Some large companies have formal garden leave policies.
 It is more common in industries where departing employees have access to sensitive client relationships or competitive information.

 Impact on your new role: Garden leave can delay your start date at a new employer.
 If you are subject to garden leave, factor this into your timeline when accepting a new offer.
 Most new employers understand and will accommodate a garden leave period.